ultimatesource/denovogear/README.md

         HAP POS 182974750 p1: AA p2: TA Number of denovo-phasing pairs found: 2
                 Base at DNM position: A Base at phasing position: A      INFERRED PARENT OF ORIGIN for DNM: p1 SUPPORTING READ COUNT: 45
                 Base at DNM position: G Base at phasing position: T      INFERRED PARENT OF ORIGIN for DNM: p1 SUPPORTING READ COUNT: 47

-	For each DNM, a list of of eligible phasing sites from the genotypes file is obtained, these are the loci which lie within the phasing window and which do not have a het/het GT configuration for the parents and where the child is het.
-The number of DNM and phasing  allele combinations seen in the read level data is output by the program.
-For the phasing sites, the inferred parental origin is displayed.

-For example if the base at the phasing site is T and the parental genotypes are P1:CC and p2:TC at this site, then the parent of origin of this base is p2.
-By looking at the base in the denovo position on this read it is possible to infer the parent of origin of the denovo mutation.

-A sample list of dnms file, sample_phasing_dnm_f is provided.
-Also a sample genotypes file sample_phasing_GTs_f is provided for reference.

 Please feel free to contact the authors about any concerns/comments.